ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 <a name="diffencepack"></a>

-### What are the different assitance packs?
+### What are the different assistance packs?
 What are the differences between the packs?

-All packs are based on days, (1 day = 8 hours).
-1 day, 2 days or more...
+All packs are based on days (1 day = 8 hours); 1 day, 2 days or more.

 The first approach is the same for all packs with a discovery phase but the duration of the pack will depend on the complexity of the environment and the customer maturity.